Hollisd12/final_project/README.md

 ![heatmap](https://user-images.githubusercontent.com/112137694/220793614-644a8d40-0dec-461d-8d8d-6ef9c0fba402.png)

 The correlation matrix is a good way of visualizing which features are very correlated and thus can be used to highlight duplicated information which in some situations doesn't help the model.
-With the matrix, we can review stats that represent similar statsitics and not include them in the model.
+With the matrix, we can review stats that represent similar statistics and not include them in the model.

 Additionally, we can review which statistics are more correlated with award_share and thus the player becoming MVP.